DarrenKirby/cozenage/README.md

 - UTF-8 Unicode support.
 - eval/apply procedures for interpreting data as executable code.
 - polymorphic len, idx, rev procedures for compound types.
+- Delayed evaluation and streams implemented in lazy library.

 Typical Scheme features that Cozenage does NOT have:

 - call/cc and first-class continuations.
 I'm not likely to ever implement this.
 Rather, I am more likely to implement control flow patterns typically implemented via call/cc as primitive syntax.
 - Hygienic macros.
 I will likely implement this at some point, but it is low-priority.
 - Quasiquotation.
 Currently, only standard quotation is supported.
-- Delayed, or lazy evaluation.
-On the todo, but low-priority.

 Typical Scheme features currently in progress: